Tue 23 Feb. 2021

 Unfortunately, as the Covid situation developed during Autumn and restrictions were again increased, we had to move back outside, but we had learned lessons from the first (and second!) lockdown, so we were able to adapt quickly.
 While it’s not ideal, we are working hard to provide help and support our visitors, together with a takeaway cuppa!
 We’re hoping, as the vaccines roll out and the situation improves, we can open our doors again soon.

 I have been touched to receive donations for Barking Foodbank from friends, colleagues, and industry contacts.
 The Worshipful Company of Insurers (WCI) made a generous donation from its Charitable Trust.
 These donations make a huge difference to so many people lives.
-I’m proud to say that, not only did our policy of ‘Anytime, Anywhere’ working at the Insurance Institute of London (IIL) allow me the freedom to volunteer my time, Barking Foodbank is now a Charity Partner of the IIL and we are raising awareness and much needed funds as part of our Wellbeing Programme.
+I’m proud to say that, not only did our policy of ‘Anytime, Anywhere’ working at the Insurance Institute of London (IIL) allow me the freedom to volunteer my time, Barking Foodbank is now a Charity Partner of the IIL and we are raising awareness and much needed funds as part of our programme of wellbeing, CPD, social & networking events.

 The way we try and help our community may have changed (several times!), but it has made us even more focused on what we are trying to achieve.
 Ensuring that nobody in the Borough falls through the cracks and that anyone who arrives at our site is treated with dignity, compassion, and respect.
 Nobody should need to rely on a foodbank and together with the Trussell Trust, we hope for a Hunger Free Future.
 But while there is a need, we will be there – with the kettle on and a smile!